 You’ll then be able to create content that suits their needs and keeps you on top of things.
 You can either position yourself as an expert (offer training, webinars, online podcasts, write blog posts, etc.), entertain your contacts in any way related to your industry, or simply inform or educate them.

-Which bring us to the next tactic of shopping cart abandonment.
-It consists in spotting when a contact adds an item to their shopping cart, but leaves without having bought what they wanted.
+This brings us to the next tactic of shopping cart abandonment.
+It consists of spotting when a contact adds an item to their shopping cart, but leaves without having bought what they wanted.
 Then you contact this person (email is the most common form of communication for this type of communication) reminding them that they have forgotten an item in their shopping cart and that it is still available if they change their mind.
 Some companies include a discount in this communication to help finalize the purchase, which usually works very well.

 It’s a golden tactic, and it’s not that difficult to implement if you’re using a platform like Dialog Insight.
 We have a team that can help you with this strategy.